What It's Like To Have SIBO

-In my next post I’ll discuss about how and what I’m eating while having SIBO.
+In my next post, I’ll discuss how and what I’m eating while having SIBO.
 And I'll talk about why and how it doesn’t fall into any set “diet” plan.

 I'll also talk about how this has affected my social life and how I've navigated through the holidays.